sandstranger/luabind-deboostified/README.md

 luabind
 =======
-- DISCLAIMER: This currently only builds on MSVC!!!
-Work is underway to get the stuff sorted out with compilers that actually conform to the spec!
+- DISCLAIMER: This currently only builds completely on MSVC!!!
+The library itself builds on GCC 4.8.1, tests need to be updated
+- Work is underway to get the stuff sorted out with compilers that actually conform to the spec!

 Create Lua bindings for your C++ code easily - my improvements
 - Variadic templates.